Enesozd1/watchdog-file-processor/README.md

 # Watchdog File Processor

-This project is a Python-based folder‑watching automation tool that monitors a target directory and automatically organizes new files into a structured output location.
+This project is a Python based folder‑watching automation tool that monitors a target directory and automatically organizes new files into a structured output location.
 It is designed to be safe, configurable, and resilient to partial writes, rapid changes, and common filesystem issues.

 ---